jpype-project/jpype/doc/dbapi2.rst

 -----------

 When a result is fetched the database, it is returned as Jave type.
 This Java type then has a converter applied.
-Converters are stored in a map with a key and a converter function that takes one argument and returns the desired type.
+Converters are stored in a map holding the type as key and a converter function that takes one argument and returns the desired type.
-The key field is selected using the `converter_key <connect_>`_ argument.
-Options include by JDBC type or by column name.
-Use the `description <cursor.description_>`_ method to get the types and names.

-Like adapters, converters can be supplied in multiple ways.
+The default converter map will convert all types to Python.
+This can be disabled by setting the converters to ``None``.

 The converter map can be passed in to the `connect`_ function, or set on the Connection using the `converters <connection.converters_>`_ property.
-Last, after an statement has been executed, the method `use
-<cursor.use_>`_ can be used to adjust the converters for an individual
+It can be supplied as a list or a map to the ``.fetch*()`` methods.
-query.

 .. _getters: